xeons/document-dump/npm_eacces_errors.md

+# NPM

-# Resolving EACCES permissions errors when installing packages globally
+## Resolving EACCES permissions errors when installing packages globally

 1. Back up your computer.
 2. On the command line, in your home directory, create a directory for global installations: